On the representation and learning of monotone triangular transport maps: Numerical experiments

-A key property of triangular transport maps is that they inherit sparsity from the conditional independence structure of $\pi$. \cite{spantini2018} showed that for $\eta$ with independent components, the Markov structure associated with $\pi$ yields a lower bound on the sparsity of the map $S$ (i.e., the functional dependence of each component $S^{k}$ on the input variables $\bx_{1:k-1}$).
-Thus, we expect the true KR rearrangement for this distribution to be sparse~\cite{morrison2017beyond}.
+A key property of triangular transport maps is that they inherit sparsity from the conditional independence structure of $\pi$. \cite{spantini2018inference} showed that the Markov structure of $\pi$ yields a lower bound on the sparsity of the map $S$ (i.e., the functional dependence of each component $S^{k}$ on the input variables $\bx_{1:k-1}$).
+This sparsity was exploited to learn the structure of undirected probabilistic graph models from data in~\cite{morrison2017beyond,baptista2021learning}.
+From the conditional independence properties of the stochastic volatility model described above, we know that the KR rearrangement $S_{\KR}$ between the joint distribution of $\bX$ and a standard Gaussian reference $\eta$ is sparse.
+Moreover, the exact sparsity of $S_{\KR}$ can be derived from Theorem 5.1 in~\cite{spantini2018inference}.
+We now show that the \ALG algorithm is capable of detecting and exploiting this structure---without knowing in advance that it exists.

-We follow the procedure in~\ref{app:numerical_details} to pre-process the dataset.
-Table~\ref{tab:gene_results} compares the mean negative log-likelihood from the \ALG algorithm to density estimation methods based on high-capacity normalizing flows.
-These flows include variants of Masked Autoregressive Density Estimation (\MADE)~\cite{germain2015}, Masked Autoregressive Flows (\MAF)~\cite{papamakarios2017}, and Neural Autoregressive Flows (\NAF)~\cite{huang2018}.
-We tuned the architecture and hyperparameters of each of these flows to achieve optimal performance, as detailed in~\ref{app:architectures}.
-In comparison to many normalizing flows, the \ALG algorithm takes advantage of the conditional independence structure in $\pi$ to yield an estimator for $\widehat{\pi}$ using a sparse map.
+Figure~\ref{fig:SV_sparsity} compares the variable dependence of the true KR rearrangement $S_{\KR}$ and the map $\widehat{S}$ learned by the \ALG algorithm for a distribution with $T = 40$ using a sample of size $n = 10^3$ from $\pi$; a non-filled entry $(j,k)$ entry of the plot indicates that $k$-th map component does not depend on variable $x_j$.
+The dependence of component $S_k$ on $(x_k,x_{k-1})$ shows that each state $Z_k$ strongly depends on the previous state in time.
+Most of the map components also show dependence on the hyperparameters $(\mu,\phi)$.
+The estimated sparsity closely matches the exact sparsity of the KR rearrangement.
+Furthermore, the sparse variable dependence of the $k$th map component $\widehat{S}_k$ on parent nodes $\text{Pa}(k) \subseteq \{1,\dots,k-1\}$ produces an approximation to the $k$th marginal conditional density given by

-To account for linear correlations in the density, we also propose an algorithm that first applies \ALG with linear features to learn a linear map $\widehat{S}$, and then applies \ALG with the Hermite function features using the pushforward of the training samples through the linear map.
-We denote this two-step algorithm as \texttt{Linear+ATM} in the table below. \texttt{Linear+ATM} has improved performance to the normalizing flows and requires significantly fewer parameters on average: $258$ in \texttt{Linear+ATM} vs. $2.90\times 10^{6}$ in \NAF.
+By identifying the parent nodes $\text{Pa}(k)$ of each variable $k$, we also learn a sparse Bayesian network or directed acyclic graphical (DAG) model representing the target distribution~\cite{koller2009probabilistic}.
+As a result, we can see the \ALG algorithm as a technique for learning DAGs from samples, given a prescribed variable ordering.